 When the TICKS flag is set, the tick function is called at any new price quote

-Static series can be shifted in a tick or tock function by calling
+in global variables can be evaluated, and static series or arrays can be shifted in a tick or tock function by calling

 // print every price quote in a file